-TPI operates the Tutuban Center, a commercial complex located in Manila City.
 The Tutuban Center, which sits on a 20-hectare property, will be the location of the North-South Railway Project (NSRP) Transfer Station which will interconnect with the LRT 2 West Station (see Note 10).

-On April 1, 2015, TPI signed a Memorandum of Understanding (MOU) with the Department of Transportation and Communication (DOTC) (now the Department of Transportation or DOTr) and Philippine National Railways (PNR) to formalize the agreement to cooperate in the finalization and implementation of plans of the North-South Railway Project (NSRP).
-As of March 31, 2020, discussions on the finalization and implementation of the plans of the NSRP is still on-going.
+On April 1, 2015, TPI signed a Memorandum of Understanding with the Department of Transportation and Communications (now the Department of Transportation or DOTr) and PNR to formalize the agreement to cooperate in the finalization and implementation of plans of the NSRP.